Deadline for Submissions: December 1, 2017 at 11:59 pm (CT)

 - A detailed proposal with all required information outlining the topics, speakers, and objectives

-The theme for the 2017 Annual Assembly is “Thriving through Transformation.”
+The theme for the 2018 Annual Assembly is “Success through Innovation,” with a focus on innovations in practice, science, and leadership.
 While clinical topics will continue to be featured, the PPC is also looking to highlight topics that will assist physiatrists in navigating and succeeding in the changing health care environment.
 Specific cross-cutting themes include:

 - Leadership and personal development (examples include conflict management, becoming a change agent, negotiation skills, etc.)

-- Using technology to your advantage (examples include finding the most useful apps, tools for telemedicine, community networking, 3D printing, etc.)
+- Using technology and innovation to your advantage (examples include finding the most useful apps, tools for telemedicine, community networking, robotics, etc.)

 Please note that the Academy receives many more proposals than it can accept in a given year.
 Your submissions are greatly appreciated and we will do our best to represent the diverse needs of our membership.
-For the first time this year, feedback will also be provided regarding submissions that are not accepted.
+Feedback will also be provided regarding submissions that are not accepted.

 Interested in participating as faculty?

 Have you ever wanted to present at AAPM&R activities, but haven’t had the opportunity?
 Do you have expertise in a topic, but aren’t interested in planning an entire session or course?
 Are there other presenters that you would recommend or would like to see again?
 We know that our members have a wealth of knowledge and experience to share with each other—and we’re hoping you’ll help us tap into that expertise.
 If you are interested in being considered for a faculty role, please complete this survey.

 The Program Planning Committee has developed a new system for tagging content that has the flexibility to embrace more cross-cutting sessions and diverse topics that may not fit in the track system.
 As proposals are submitted for consideration, each session may be tagged with multiple themes and topics.
 The specific topics and themes are listed below: